 |U.S. Department of Health and Human Services

-Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
-Alternatively, electronic comments may be submitted to http://www.regulations.gov.
-When submitting comments, please reference the docket number FDA-2008-D-0228.
-Comments may not be acted upon by the Agency until the document is next revised or updated.
+You may submit electronic comments and suggestions at any time for Agency consideration to http://www.regulations.gov.
+Submit written comments to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.

 Table of Contents

 - CLIA Waiver Protocols and Applications

 Administrative Procedures for CLIA Categorization - Guidance for Industry and Food and Drug Administration Staff

 On February 28, 1992, the Department of Health and Human Services (DHHS) published laboratory standards regulations (57 FR 7002) implementing the Clinical Laboratory Improvement Amendments of 1988 (CLIA) (42 U.S.C.
 263a).
 The implementing regulations are codified at 42 CFR Part 493.
 CLIA regulates laboratory testing and requires that clinical laboratories obtain a certificate before accepting materials derived from the human body for the purpose of providing information for the diagnosis, prevention, or treatment of any disease or the impairment of, or assessment of the health of human beings.
 The type of CLIA certificate a laboratory obtains depends upon the complexity of the tests it performs.
 CLIA regulations describe the following three levels of test complexity: waived tests, moderate complexity tests, and high complexity tests.
 42 CFR 493.5(a).